rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### Privilege Levels for Settings

-There are three types of settings:
+There are four types of settings:

 1. Override settings, in "Web Console -> Custom Clients".
 1. Default settings, in "Web Console -> Custom Clients".
 1. User settings, in the RustDesk client.
+1. Stragegy settings, in "Web Console -> Strategies".

-The hierarchy of privilege for these settings is as follows: `Override > User > Default`.
+The hierarchy of privilege for these settings is as follows: `Override > Stragegy > User > Default`.

 ### Settings